 Complete: All feeling and motor function are lost below the place where the spinal cord is injured.

-Incomplete: There is partial feeling or motor function below the spinal cord injury.
+Incomplete: There is partial feeling or motor function below the spinal injury.

 The types of testing hospitals will do after a MVA where these types of injuries are suspected include:

 CT scans (computerized tomography): These can show soft tissues, blood vessels, and bones